danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-06-tweaking-the-ndepend-cql-rules-to-leverage-awesome-power.md

 	// Don't hesitate to customize the regex of
 	// NameLike to your preference.

-and voilá: NDepend will now automatically find all static fields in the solution and ignore NDepend's default naming conventions.
+and voilá, NDepend will now automatically find all static fields in the solution and ignore the default naming conventions.

 Since this got me going, I also went ahead to modify the following rule